pixeltris/YgoMaster/README.md

 ## Usage

 - Download the latest release from https://github.com/pixeltris/YgoMaster/releases
-- Copy the `YgoMaster` folder (the folder, not the contents of the folder) into the game folder.
+- Copy the `YgoMaster` folder (the folder, not the contents of the folder) into the game folder
-- Run `YgoMasterClient.exe` (this should also auto run `YgoMaster.exe`, if it doesn't manually run it).
+- Run `YgoMasterClient.exe` (this should also auto run `YgoMaster.exe`, if it doesn't manually run it)

 Additionally...